 A former police officer, Geordan brings a tremendous amount of experience to this role.
 Having spent much of his youth in Colombia, Geordan brings a particular passion for the international side of YFC.
 I can’t wait to hear what happens as this iconic evangelical ministry responds to Geordan’s creative and energetic leadership.
 Geordan is only the 7th president of YFC.
 Billy Graham was the first!

-On a different matter, I would like to call you to prayer for a very specific item.
+On a different matter, I would like to call you to prayer for a very specific item pop over to this website.
 I have recently returned from Montreal where our dean, Howard Andersen, and our board chair, Dennis Wasyliw, travelled with me to meet with the leadership of SemBEQ, our Fellowship Baptist seminary in the province of Quebec.
 The purpose of our visit was to finalize arrangements such that Northwest could assist SemBEQ by granting its degrees under our charter.
 This will require an “order in council” from the Quebec government cabinet, something which our lawyer believes is possible, but something that will require our prayer.

 You may not know that Quebec is one of the most un-evangelized places in the world, with fewer evangelicals per capita than you would find in a country like Japan.
 Within that environment, our Fellowship has actually done pretty well.
 We have 89 healthy churches in the region, largely due to the development of a great number of effective leaders through the ministry of SemBEQ.
 Unfortunately, our friends have had to work without appropriate authority as there is no way by which they will be allowed to continue to grant their own degrees.

 We are working to see this negative become a positive.
 It is exciting to see how we are coming together – east-west, French-English – around a mutual vision for church-based ministry leadership development.
 We think that this collaboration could result in something even more positive for the Kingdom than what we have so far seen.
 Please pray with us.